New Initiative Lends A Helping Hand To Europeâ€™s Green Entrepreneurs

 Keep reading at Ecosystem Marketplace.

-Garden State builders and developers now have a guide to going green as environmental consultancy AKRF released the New Jersey Developers' Green Infrastructure Guide.
-The document contains case studies but ultimately explains the costs and benefits of using green infrastructure.
+Garden State builders and developers now have a guide to going green thanks to environmental consultancy AKRF's New Jersey Developers' Green Infrastructure Guide.
+The document includes a review of costs and benefits of using green infrastructure and illustrative case studies.

 Keep reading at the Daily Record.